 7 Pro Tips So You ALWAYS Buy The Right Makeup

 We can honestly spend hours in Sephora just playing with the latest products we spot on our IG feeds.
-And after we spend way too long swatching, we normally leave looking like a multicolored unicorn, with a huge smile and a bag full of products.
-But then sometimes we’re faced with that dreaded feeling the next day, when we begin to question whether, in the daylight, that product really does suit our skin tone?
+And after we spend way too long swatching, we normally leave looking like a multicolored unicorn with a huge smile and a bag full of products.
+But then sometimes we’re faced with that dreaded feeling the next day when we begin to question whether, in the daylight, that product really does suit our skin tone?
 Or, we’re left wondering why it doesn’t look as bomb as we thought it did when we were in the shop!
-So the make sure you’re never left in the same dilemma again, we’ve got the tips and tricks to save you serious cash and make sure you feel nothing less than satisfied with your next Sephora haul.
+So to make sure you never face the same dilemma again, we’ve got the tips and tricks to save you serious cash and make sure you feel nothing less than satisfied with your next Sephora haul.

 1) Before you go, do your homework

 The key thing to remember is that the salesperson at the store is, after all, a salesperson.
 Keep in mind that although it may be their best seller, it might not compare as well to the same product from another makeup line.
 We love looking at MakeupAlley before we head to the makeup counter as there are literally hundreds of reviews from beauty lovers for almost every product.
 Another thing to keep in mind when you’re reading reviews is how a product will work for your specific skin type.
-Just think, even though your fav blogger has given it their seal of approval, they may have a completely different skin type – so the foundation that looked flawless on their dry/normal skin might be a hot mess on your oily complexion.
+Just think, even though your fav blogger has given it their seal of approval, they may have a completely different skin type – so the foundation that looked flawless on their dry/normal skin may look slightly different on oilier skin types, for example.

 2) Always test out the product, but be careful!

 How can you even begin to decide whether a product is right for you unless you test it on your skin?
 But, even though you obviously want to test it on your face, we would recommend testing it on your hand instead.
-As even if you use a disposable wand, it’s likely that another customer may have double dipped so it’s possible that the whole tube is contaminated.
-If you do want to try the product on your face (with some products you should!), make sure you clean it properly by using an alcohol spray.
-Most stores will have one on the counter available and if not just ask for one.
-This will help kill off any bacteria or dirt lying on the surface and don’t worry, it won’t ruin the makeup at all!
+As even if you use a disposable wand, it’s likely that another customer may have double-dipped so it’s possible that the whole tube is contaminated.
+If you do want to try the product on your face (with some products, you should!), make sure you clean it properly by using an alcohol spray.
+Most stores will have one on the counter available and if not, just ask for one.
+This will help kill off any bacteria or dirt lying on the surface, and don’t worry, it won’t ruin the makeup at all!
 Make sure you spritz every product, even powders or eyeshadows.
-For lipsticks, we would suggest wiping off the top layer with a tissue and then spray the alcohol solution.
+For lipsticks, we would suggest wiping off the top layer with a tissue and then spraying the alcohol solution.